 Gloves leather is a very special material.

+We trace the very best A grade quality from around the world.
 Our leather is extremely thin and supple, and it’s traditionally worked and gently

 stretched by hand by glove masters before it’s cut into